 Division 1 — Provisions for Petroleum and Energy Legislation Amendment Act 2010

-1. Terms used

-In this Division —

-amending Act means the Petroleum and Energy Legislation Amendment Act 2010;

-regulation 3 means the Petroleum and Geothermal Energy Resources Regulations 1987 regulation 3.

-2. Section 41(5) (permit renewals)

-(1) This clause has effect despite the deletion of section 41(5) by section 17(2) of the amending Act.

-(2) Section 41(5) as in force immediately before the commencement of section 17 of the amending Act continues to apply in respect of the first application after that commencement for the renewal of a permit that was granted before that commencement.

 3. Section 112 (release of information)

 (1) This clause has effect despite the deletion of section 112 by section 51 of the amending Act.

 (2) Section 112 as in force immediately before it was deleted continues to apply in respect of information given to the Minister before the commencement of section 51 of the amending Act.